 Social media promotion – for brand awareness, generic messaging or sharing your USP.

-Emails, printed media or TV and radio – for brand awareness, brand positioning or emotional messaging campaigns.
+Emails, print, TV, and radio – for brand awareness, brand positioning or emotional messaging campaigns.

 OTT messaging – apps like WhatsApp are useful for advertising a wide range of special offers and for customer service conversations.